Organ printing

 Organ printing utilizes techniques similar to conventional 3D printing where a computer model is fed into a printer that lays down successive layers of plastics or wax until a 3D object is produced.
 In the case of organ printing, the material being used by the printer is a biocompatible plastic.
 The biocompatible plastic forms a scaffold that acts as the skeleton for the organ that is being printed.
 As the plastic is being laid down, it is also seeded with human cells from the patient's organ that is being printed for.
 After printing, the organ is transferred to an incubation chamber to give the cells time to grow.
 After a sufficient amount of time, the organ is implanted into the patient.

-The ultimate goal of organ printing is to create organs that can fully integrate into the human body as if they had been there all along.
-Successful organ printing has the potential to impact several industries.
-These include artificial organs organ transplants, pharmaceutical research, and the training of physicians and surgeons.
+To many researchers the ultimate goal of organ printing is to create organs that can be fully integrated into the human body.
+Successful organ printing has the potential to impact several industries, notably artificial organs organ transplants, pharmaceutical research, and the training of physicians and surgeons.

 History

 The field of organ printing stemmed from research in the area of stereolithography, the basis for the practice of 3D printing that was invented in 1984.
-In this early era of 3D printing, it was not possible to create lasting objects because the materials that were being used were not very sturdy.
-Therefore, in the early days, 3D printing was simply used a way to model potential end products that would eventually be made from different materials under more traditional techniques.
+In this early era of 3D printing, it was not possible to create lasting objects because of the material used for the printing process was not durable.
+3D printing was instead used as a way to model potential end products that would eventually be made from different materials under more traditional techniques.
 In the beginning of the 1990s, nanocomposites were developed that allowed 3D printed objects to be more durable, permitting 3D printed objects to be used for more than just models.
 It was around this time that those in the medical field began considering 3D printing as an avenue for generating artificial organs.
-By the late 1990s, medical researchers were searching for biocompatible materialss that could be used in 3D printing.
+By the late 1990s, medical researchers were searching for biocompatible materials that could be used in 3D printing.

 The concept of bioprinting was first demonstrated in 1988.
 At this time, a researcher used a modified HP inkjet printer to deposit cells using cytoscribing technology.
 Progress continued in 1999 when the first artificial organ made using bioprinting was printed by a team of scientist leads by Dr. Anthony Atala at the Wake Forest Institute for Regenerative Medicine.
 The scientists at Wake Forest printed an artificial scaffold for a human bladder and then seeded the scaffold with cells from their patient.
 Using this method, they were able to grow a functioning organ and ten years after implantation the patient had no serious complications.